krisfrenz/webpack-kickstarter/README.md

 npm install
 ```

-Now you can use the following `npm` commands:
+Now you can use one of the following `npm` commands:

 * `npm run build`: Outputs the final JS and CSS file once.
 Code is minified and without source maps (production-ready).
 * `npm run build-dev`: Same as `npm run build`, but unminified and with source maps.